 - Acute lymphoblastic leukemia that is Philadelphia chromosome positive and has the T315I mutation.

-- Chronic myelogenous leukemia that has the T315I mutation.
+- Chronic myelogenous leukemia (CML) that has the T315I mutation.
+It is used in patients with chronic phase, accelerated phase, or blastic phase CML.

 Ponatinib hydrochloride is being studied in the treatment of other types of cancer.